-Please note: Ably Messages are counted in 2KiB chunks.
-Therefore, if you send a single 50KiB message to a channel with 100 subscribers, this will be counted as 25 inbound published messages, and 2,500 outbound subscriber messages.
+Note: Ably Messages are counted in 2KiB chunks.
+Therefore, if you send a single 50KiB message to a channel with 100 subscribers, this will be counted as 25 inbound published messages, and 2,500 outbound (subscriber) messages.

 The count of messages is calculated as follows:

 - Publish / Subscribe

 - Every message published on a channel is counted as one message

 - Every message received on a channel is counted as one message.
 For example, if a client publishes a message on a channel with 10 clients attached to the channel, then that will count as one message published, and 10 messages received

 - Client-side filtering of messages has no effect on message counting as all messages published on a channel are received by the client and the client-side filtering offered per channel is only a convenience provided for developers.
 See the realtime subscribing to messages documentation.

 - If echo messages is enabled (the default setting), then every message published on a channel using a realtime client is also echoed back to that client and will thus count as two messages (one published, one received).
 See the echoMessages attribute of the client options documentation if you wish to disable automatic message echoing.